 For a while, I thought I had overcome the darkness of my ego.
-However, it recently returned, unexpectedly and forcefully.
+However, it recently returned, unexpectedly.

 The pain started in my chest.
 Not like heartbreak or anxiety—this was different.
-It felt as if something beyond this world, maybe the Universe itself, was trying to rip open the core of my being—the kind of pain you can’t name or trace.
+It felt as if something beyond this world, maybe the Universe itself, was trying to rip open the core of my being.
+It was the kind of pain you can’t name or trace.
 Unlike a cut on your finger, where you understand the cause and accept it, this pain didn’t come with a reason.
 It came from somewhere buried too deep for logic to reach.

 It felt like drowning in my own shadow, beyond the ego, beyond the concept of ego death.
 As if I fell into a layer of darkness I didn’t know existed.
 And I wonder: how deeply can pain be buried before it breaks through, uninvited and incomprehensible?